u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

    .. image:: social_essentials/insights.png
       :align: center
-      :alt: The insights link that can be accessed for each social media stream added in Odoo.
+      :alt: The insights link that can be accessed for each social media stream added in Thrive Bureau ERP.

-Create and publish social media posts in Odoo
+Create and publish social media posts in Thrive Bureau ERP
 =============================================

 To create content for social media accounts in the :menuselection:`Social Marketing` application,